MattWolf777/Super_Pyrio/README.md

 - Sound effects and music are not implemented.
 - The boss battle may need balancing for difficulty.

+### Shout-out
+- To Clear Code youtube chanel for the insight and ideas implemented in my project. https://www.youtube.com/@ClearCode
+- To SuliPy for getting me started, and the vast amount of information they share for free.

 ### Contact Information
 If you have any questions or feedback, feel free to contact me at farkas.mate.zsolt777@gmail.com